AGCalixto/Loan_Prediction_Models/README.md

 The loan approval dataset is a collection of financial records and associated information used to determine the eligibility of individuals or organizations for obtaining loans from a lending institution.
 It includes various factors such as CIBIL score, income, employment status, loan term, loan amount, asset value, and loan status.
 This dataset is commonly used in machine learning and data analysis to develop models and algorithms that predict the likelihood of loan approval based on the given features.

+The program also allows users to input their own data and receive a loan approval prediction based on the best performed trained model.

 Note: The dataset was originally sourced from Kaggle but used locally to ensure long-term accessibility and avoid internet dependency.

 ---